 - Light beer – Most light lagers only require 3-4 weeks to fully condition after carbonation.

-- Dark beer – Many dark, highly alcoholic beers need at least four to six months to mature, with some claiming two or more years of conditioning are needed to fully develop the complex flavors desired.
+- Dark beer – Many dark, high ABV beers need at least four to six months to mature, with some claiming two or more years of conditioning are needed to fully develop the complex flavors desired.

 Style of Beer